Luna-Xinyue/FakeNewsDetector/README.md

 # FakeNewsDetector

-## Luna: Uploaded first version of logistic regression.
+## Luna: Uploaded logistic regression.
   - This demo shows that this is a plausible method.
   - I have created a code structure can be used later
-### Todo List
-  - [ ] re-structure the code, add input function to using different text as training set
-  - [ ] Text pre-process

 ## Rick: Uploaded first version of LSTM.
 - I first prepared the dataset from the Kaggle Fake or real csv file.